juanstm200/A.R.G.G.Y/README.md

 or execution of programs.

 ## Example
-This example shows that the **ls -la** command is written at the Shell prompt which checks whether the command exists and if so the command is interpreted and sends it to the kernel which executes the command to list all hidden files and directories and print them on the screen
+This example shows that the **ls -l** command is written at the Shell prompt which checks whether the command exists and if so the command is interpreted and sends it to the kernel which executes the command to list all files and directories and print them on the screen

 <p align="center"><img src="https://imgs.developpaper.com/imgs/201810890740605.png"\>